 These cookies earn the “granola” in their name in two different, delicious ways.

-- First, they incorporate Bob’s Red Mill Honey Oat Granola into the batter as a super tasty mix-in.
+- First, they incorporate granola into the batter.
 The granola creates surprise bits of texture and makes the cookies all the more addictive.
 If you’ve ever opened a bag of granola and not been able to stop snacking, you know the feeling!
+For recipes, check out my Healthy Granola and Ridiculously Addictive Maple Quinoa Granola in my cookbook.
+Or, use your favorite store-bought granola.

 - Second, they play on the granola concept by including other classic granola mix-ins like dried fruit, nuts, and chocolate chips.